-An estimated four million Americans report frequent constipation.
+An estimated four million Americans report frequent constipation1.
 It can be irritating or even downright debilitating when you experience symptoms associated with irritable bowel syndrome.
 As a natural remedy, we recommend taking probiotics for constipation before turning to that bottle of laxative.
 What do the studies show regarding probiotics and constipation?

 What Is Constipation?